yoyosource/LEN/LEN-Mark1/README.md

 - while -> starts a do while loop (Value in Composter: 1)
 - endwhile -> ends a do while loop, jumps back if current cell is not ZERO (Value in Composter: 2)

-## Stats
+## Specs
-- Instuction Memory: 65
 - Width: 10
 - Height: 10
 - Depth: 20
+- AU (Arithmetic Unit) 11-12 ticks
+- Ram: 4 Variables
-- MaxSpeed: Every 7/20 of a second
+- Program tape: onedirectional, 65 cells, jump 1 cell in 8/20 of a second
-- Ram: 4 values
+- DigOut: 15 individual values
+- Binary In